Orwell: Outline and resources

 • Society make-up

-• Influence of the novel (Apple ad; anti-Hillary Clinton campaign adV [sponsored by the Ketchup Industry]; Brazil, music videos,[Muse & David Bowie]; films and franchises including (but not limited to!)
+• Examples include: Apple ad; anti-Hillary Clinton campaign adV [sponsored by the Ketchup Industry]; Brazil, music videos,[Muse & David Bowie]; films and franchises including (but not limited to!)
 Inception, Divergent, Blade Runner, Hunger Games, The Giver, The Handmaid’s Tale, I, Robot, I am Legend, references in the news, etc.)

 Some important concepts: